Asphodelus aestivus: Uses

 Some traditional folk usages of the plant (could refer to several species of Asphodelus) have been to make a glue from the plant's root.
+Serish is the name for the adhesive made from the root and used in Persian & Iranian papermaking and bookbinding, in particular as a surface size and to laminate paper together for the boards of Persian lacquer bindings.
 A remedy against warts is also derived from its root.
 According to Dioscorides, a concoction made from its roots (mixed with wine) induces vomiting.
 Formerly, the entire plant was used in treating poisonous snake bites (its efficacy yet to be proven scientifically).